sensu/sensu-docs/content/sensu-go/5.0/reference/backend.md

 ### Time Synchronization

-Time clocks between agents and the backend should be synchronized to a central NTP server.
-Out of sync time clocks may cause issues with metric and check alerts.
+System clocks between agents and the backend should be synchronized to a central NTP server.
+Out of sync system time may cause issues with keepalive, metric and check alerts.

 ## Configuration